-SECTION 1 - PREAMBLE
+SECTION 1 - PREAMBLE / INTRODUCTION

-- 1 Deleted - 2 Deleted - Recognition of the equivalence of the whole or a part of an exporting country's National Food Control System (NFCS)1 as relevant to the trade in foods under consideration can also provide an effective means for minimizing unnecessary duplication of controls, while protecting the health of consumers and ensuring fair practices in the food trade.
-The recognition of equivalence, where it occurs, should result in positive changes to the conditions of trade, reduce impediments and also facilitate the more efficient and effective use of resources in the importing and exporting countries (for example: recognition of lists of eligible export establishments; alternative processing and inspection procedures; or a reduced intensity and frequency of routine port of entry inspection). - 3bis.
-A NFCS addresses aspects that are covered by both the WTO-SPS Agreement and the WTO-TBT Agreement which both include the concept of equivalence.
-While there are some similarities there are also some differences in the concepts of equivalence and how it is considered under these two agreements.
-This guideline provides an approach that countries can use to review different sanitary measures2, technical regulations, conformity assessment, or standards3 in the realm of a systems equivalence evaluation.
-It is not intended to override any of the rights and obligations within any of the WTO Agreements. - 3bis bis.
-The proposed guidelines are intended to be read in conjunction with the Guidelines for the Design, Operation, Assesment and Accreditation of Food Import and Export Inspection and Certification Systems (CAC/GL 26-1997), and the Guidelines for Food Import Control Systems (CAC/GL 47-2003). - The consideration, assessment, recognition, and maintenance of the equivalence of one country's NFCS in whole or the relevant part is independent of any reciprocal process occurring.
+- While countries may prescribe different end-product standards, mMost trade in food occurs without exporting countries being required by the importing country to put in place additional production and processing requirements, and or to undergo a detailed assessment of their whole or parts of their National Food Control System (NFCS) for assessments of product specific inspection and certification systems.
+However, some importing countries do prescribe such additional controls require exchange of information, assessment and associated or assurances from the exporting country's competent authority to support the trade in certain foods.
+Such additional requirements and processes may relate to both the protection of the health of consumers and ensuring fair practices in the food trade, and should be consistent with the obligations contained within the relevant World Trade Organisation (WTO) Agreements. - Several mechanisms already outlined in existing Codex guidelines may facilitate the exchange and assessment of additional information between competent authorities where required and justified.
+For example, CXG 89-20163 provides guidance on the exchange of information on the whole or parts of NFCS between importing and exporting countries to support trade in food, and CXG 26-19974 provides guidance on, the assessment of a Food Inspection and Certification System.
+Countries may use CXG 53-2003 where a more specific evaluation of a single sanitary or group of sanitary measures associated with Food Inspection and Certification Systems is justified.
+Whereas CXG 34-1999 provides guidance on the development of equivalence agreements5 covering any aspect of food safety or other relevant requirement for food affecting trade. - Recognition of the equivalence of the whole or a part of an exporting country's NFCS as relevant to the trade in foods under consideration can also provide an effective means for minimizing unnecessary duplication of controls, while protecting the health of consumers and ensuring fair practices in the food trade.
+The recognition of equivalence, where it occurs, should result in both positive changes to the conditions of trade, reduce impediments and should also facilitate the more efficient and effective use of resources in the importing and exporting countries (for example: recognition of lists of eligible export establishments; alternative processing and inspection procedures; or a reduced rates intensity and frequency of routine port of entry inspection).

+3bis.
+A NFCS addresses aspects that are covered by both the WTO-SPS Agreement and the WTO-TBT Agreement.
+There are some differences in the concepts of equivalence and how it is considered under these two agreements.
+This guideline provides an approach that countries can use to review different sanitary measures, technical regulations, conformity assessment, or standards in the realm of a systems equivalence evaluation.
+It is not intended to override any of the obligations within any of the WTO Agreements.

+The consideration, assessment, recognition, and maintenance of the equivalence of one country's NFCS in whole or the relevant part is independent of any reciprocal process occurring.
 Reciprocal considerations, where requested, may have different scopes and durations and may also arrive at different conclusions.

-SECTION 2 - PURPOSE
+SECTION 2 - PURPOSE /- SCOPE